Drinking water in schools

 - can be used for tracking and recording your maintenance activities to ensure nothing is overlooked.

-If your school uses more than one type of water source (e.g. rainwater and ground water) you may need download two copies of the spreadsheet.
+If your school uses more than one type of water source (for example, rainwater and ground water) you may need download 2 copies of the spreadsheet.

 Schools that self-supply their water, or are required to treat their water to meet drinking water standards, are eligible for reimbursement of costs associated with their water supply, including servicing, repairs, maintenance, water sampling and testing when their existing budgets are insufficient.

 The school water supply reimbursement guideline will help you with claiming back your costs.

 Maintain your water supply collection, treatment and distribution system